Security

 03API keys & tenant isolation

 Your Ejector API keys are shown once, at creation, and then stored only as a hash — we can't recover the original.
-When an agent presents a key, the proxy resolves the right credentials through a SECURITY DEFINERdatabase routine keyed on that hash.
+When an agent presents a key, the proxy resolves the right credentials through a hardened database routine keyed on that hash.
 The practical effect: a key can only ever unlock the credentials that belong to it, and a leaked key can never reach another customer's data.
-Underneath, row-level securityin Postgres enforces that every query is scoped to its owner — isolation isn't left to application code.
+Underneath, row-level securityenforces that every query is scoped to its owner — isolation isn't left to application code.

 04Your source code